NidhitheCoder/NidhitheCoder/README.md

 <br>

 - 🌱 On a learning curve :yum:
-- ⚡ Fun fact: :key: In JS Object is everything
+- ⚡ Fun fact: In Javascript object is everything. :key:
 <!--
 **NidhitheCoder/NidhitheCoder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.